Lekan-E/Analyzing-Bayer-Leverkusen-Unbeaten-Season/README.md

-# Analyzing-Bayer-Leverkusen-s-Unbeaten-Season
+# Analyzing-Bayer-Leverkusen-Unbeaten-Season
-### An analysis of over 130,000 event data on Bayer Leverkusen invincible season using Statsbomb API in Python and Tableau.
+### An analysis of over 130,000 event data on Bayer Leverkusen's invincible season using Statsbomb API in Python and Tableau.
 Check full article here.

 This project was done using data collected by Statsbomb.
 After going an entire 34-game season unbeaten, I decided to obtain insights into how Bayer Leverkusen were able to achieve this.
-This process involved studying their formation, passing network, how well they shot the ball aginst each team using a goalmap and many more.
+This process involved studying their formation, passing network, how well they shot the ball against each team using a goal map and many more.

 In the Jupyter Notebook, I will demonstrate how to prepare the data to build the following visualizations in Tableau:
 - Pass Map